TanishkThoria/Hugo-Programmer/docs/configurations.md

 ### Social Icons Configuration

 Social Icons are optional.
-To use them you will need to set at least all the following required parameters for each icon.
+To use them you will need to set at the following required parameters for each icon.

 | Configuration  | Type   | Required | Description                              | Example                             |
 | -------------- | ------ | -------- | ---------------------------------------- | -------------------------------     |